Man ‘aggressive and intimidating’ at protest against drag queen storytime event

 “They were directed to all who were present at the scene, including those entering the event and both complainants in this case.

-“The defendant had intention to cause harassment, alarm of distress to anyone attempting to participate in or indeed defend the holding of this event.”
+“The defendant had intention to cause harassment, alarm or distress to anyone attempting to participate in or indeed defend the holding of this event.”

 Giving evidence, Mr Rowan, wearing a light grey suit, said he told the group the event was only for families with children and the man he believed to be O’Connor had replied saying one of the party “identified as a six-year-old”.